accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ### Introduction {class="no-summary"}

-This framework is designed to check that PDF documents produced by word processors have basic accessibility.
+This framework is designed to check that PDF documents produced by office suites have basic accessibility.
 The aim is to enable people with disabilities to access and understand content and to use navigation functions.
 It does not take into account certain types of complex content or structures specific to the PDF format.
 These can only be edited using Acrobat Pro or similar software.

 These types of content include